Pastes (glass) set in silver openwork (Portugal c. 1750)

 Acq. nr.
 M.68-1962

 In the fifth part of Antonio Neri's 1612 book, he teaches the secrets of making artificial gems "of so much grace, and beauty, that they will surpass the natural stones in everything except hardness."
 It is not a difficult argument to make that this section alone is responsible for much of the lasting popularity of L'Arte Vetraria.
 It is easy to see why enterprising artisans would want to make glass imitations that could pass for the real thing.
-It is also perhaps too tempting to jump to the conclusion that Neri intended his recipes to be used in deception, since there is no evidence whatsoever that this was the case.
+It is also perhaps tempting to jump to the conclusion that Neri intended his recipes to be used in deception, but there is no evidence whatsoever that this was the case.

 Neri gives full credit for his innovative methods in paste gems to Dutch alchemist Isaac Hollandus.
 Hollandus is an enigmatic figure, whose writings survive, but not much is known of the man, his family, or even if he was living in Neri's time.
 What is known is that Antonio's dear friend Emmanuel Ximenes was the brother-in-law to Baron Simon Rodriguez d'Evora, a famous diamond dealer and jeweler of choice to royalty throughout Europe.
 He lived and worked on the same street in Antwerp as Ximenes' palace, only a few steps away from Neri's new temporary home.
 It was a common request of wealthy patrons to have duplicate jewelry made in paste for travel and security reasons.
 If a fake necklace or jewel could pass for the real thing, it was well worth the added expense, when the genuine article could remain safe under lock and key.